 Pregnant women may try alternative treatments such as relaxation techniques, self-hypnosis, patterned breathing (Lamaze), acupressure/acupuncture, aromatherapy, massage, and visiting a chiropractor specialized in treating pregnancy-related issues.
 However, ensure that all methods are practiced under expert guidance (30).

 Bryony, a mother and vlogger, had severe depression during pregnancy.
 Sharing how she managed her antenatal depression without medicines, she says, “On the 13th week of my pregnancy, I started my CBT (cognitive behavioral therapy) pregnancy course that was a six-week course and turned out to be good for me… I needed more one-to-one therapy and intervention at this point, and I was fortunate because the therapist who was running this group said that she’d do a one-to-one session with me.
 During that session, we went through everything I had been experiencing, and she (the therapist) realized that I needed more one-to-one sessions (i).”
-CBT and one-on-one sessions didn’t entirely treat Bryon’s depressive symptoms, but they helped her manage her condition and feel better.
+CBT and one-on-one sessions didn’t entirely treat Bryon’s depressive symptoms, but they helped her manage the condition and feel better without taking any antidepressants.

 2. How do changing hormone levels during pregnancy affect the way the body processes medication?